 Lenka is a Pharmaceutical Professional with a unique combination of pharmaceutical management experience and exceptional knowledge in the areas of the New Product Evaluation, Laboratory Operations, Pharmaceutical Analysis and Project Management.
 She has an extensive experience in pharmaceutical industry in Research and Development, Regulatory Affairs, Quality Assurance and Quality Control Environment as well as profound knowledge of TPB and FDA, EU and Croatian regulatory submission requirements.
 Strong knowledge of GMP, GLP, ICH guidelines and Pharmacopoeia is inevitable part of Lenkas‘ professional skills.
 Lenka is currently Head of Processes and Products Quality for Belupo Pharmaceuticals Croatia.
 Prior to this work, she worked in several positions at Apotex Inc. Toronto, Ontario and Genpharm Inc. (now Milan Pharmaceuticals) in Etobicoke, Ontario.
 Lenka has published several publications, is member of Pharmaceutical Sciences Group, Toronto and Croatian Association for Quality.

-Dr. Sergei Sur, Regulatory Affairs Director, Arterium Corporation
+Dr. Sergii Sur, Regulatory Affairs Director, Arterium Corporation

 Dr. Sur has over 25 years of work experience in the pharmaceutical market, including 14 years in management positions.
-He received his PhD degree in Pharmacy and published about 100 scientific publications.
+He received his PhD degree in Pharmacy and published approximately 100 scientific publications.
 Between 1993 and 1998 he was the Head of State Laboratory for Quality Control of Medicines at the Institute of Pharmacology and Toxicology at the Ukrainian Academy of Medical Sciences in Kiev.
-Between 1998 and 2005 he was working for the Ukraine Ministry of Health, first as the Director of Central Laboratory for Quality Control of Medicines and since 2000 as the Deputy Chief Inspector for Quality Control of Medicines.
-Since 2005 Dr. Sur is in his current position responsible for the development of a functional strategy in R&D; the development and introduction of R&D business processes and structure; and the organization of research, development and registration of new products.
-Additionally Dr. Sur is a member of the International Federation of Pharmacists (FIP) and since 1998 an adviser on International Pharmacopoeia and Pharmaceutical Preparations and since 2002 also on Traditional Medicines for the WHO headquarter in Geneva.
+Between 1998 and 2005 he worked for the Ukraine Ministry of Health, firstly as the Director of Central Laboratory for Quality Control of Medicines and since 2000 as the Deputy Chief Inspector for Quality Control of Medicines.
+Since 2005, Dr. Sur has been in his current position responsible for the development of a functional strategy in R&D; the development and introduction of R&D business processes and structure; and the organisation of research, development and registration of new products.
+Additionally, Dr. Sur is a member of the International Federation of Pharmacists (FIP) and since 1998 has been an adviser on International Pharmacopoeia and Pharmaceutical Preparations and since 2002 also on Traditional Medicines for the WHO which is headquartered in Geneva.